-Winter is here, and with it comes many traditions and activities: Holiday celebrations with loved ones in Portland and Beaverton, skiing and snowboarding outings in the mountains, fireplace-lit living rooms, homemade batches of soup… and shoveling snow.
+Winter is here, and with it comes many traditions and activities: Gatherings and celebrations with loved ones in Oregon and Washington, skiing and snowboarding outings in the mountains, fireplace-lit living rooms, homemade batches of soup… and shoveling snow.

-Should you live somewhere in Beaverton, Portland, Oregon Vancouver, Washington, or other areas where snow storms could hit and cover your driveway and walkways with the cold white stuff, you might want to just stay inside.
-But if your work and personal commitments make that impossible, you’ll need to first dig out the snow shovel – or make sure it’s handy before the snow flies!
+Should you live somewhere in Beaverton, Portland, or other city in Oregon or Washington, when snow storms hit and your driveway and walkways are covered with the cold white stuff, you might want to just stay inside.
+But if your work and personal commitments make that impossible, you’ll need to first dig out the snow shovel - or make sure it’s handy before the snow flies!

 For many people across Oregon and Washington, snow shoveling will be both a reality and a necessity this winter.
 At Fox Insurance Agency, we want to ensure your efforts will get you on your way while also keeping you safe, so here are some snow-shoveling tips offered by the Boston Herald.